BlueBoxWare/LibGDXPlugin/README.md

 ```

-Then annotate Skin and TextureAtlas fields and properties where appropriate.
+Then annotate Java fields and Kotlin properties where appropriate.
 Specify file names **relative to the Project Root**!

 **Java example:**
 ```java